Chat with us, powered by LiveChat

 • Graphology (the study of handwriting), phrenology (the study of contours on the skull)

-• Utilization of objects such as playing cards, tea leaves, crystal balls, dice, scattered salt, etc.
+• Use objects such as playing cards, tea leaves, crystal balls, dice, scattered salt, etc.

 Fortune Telling with Tarot Cards

-Tarot cards have been in vogue since the 15th century in many parts of the world and have become popular in Korea in the last few decades for fortune telling with Tarot Cards, similar to the practice elsewhere.
-The fortune telling Tarot decks is a four-suited pack with a fifth suit of 21 specially illustrated cards called trionfi (“triumphs”) and an odd card called il matto (“the fool”).
+Tarot cards have been in vogue since the 15th century in many parts of the world and have become popular in Korea in the last few decades for fortune-telling with Tarot Cards, similar to the practice elsewhere.
+The fortune-telling Tarot deck is a four-suited pack with a fifth suit of 21 specially illustrated cards called trionfi (“triumphs”) and an odd card called il matto (“the fool”).
 Each card reflects several aspects of one’s current and future circumstances.
-In tarot card fortune telling, before drawing cards from the ancient deck, you can either ask a specific question or request for your general fortune telling.
+In tarot card fortune telling, before drawing cards from the ancient deck, you can either ask a specific question or request for your general fortune-telling.
 The tarot card reader, based on the cards drawn from the deck, each having a specific meaning, interprets and formulates an answer to the query.

 tarot cards fortune telling